Jeffcw96/node-stream/README.md

 # node-stream-example
-## Kindly prepare a large file before start the program
+## Kindly prepare a large file before start the program and name as data.txt